Ashfaqur4988/react-ecommerce/README.md

-then created a new data.json in app folder and added the dummy data there for our fetching using a package name json server to create a dummy api installed it, started the server on port 8080 edited the productAPI file to fetch from the server
+then created a new data.json in app folder and added the dummy data there for our fetching using a package name json server to create a dummy api installed it, started the server on port 8080 (hyper terminal) edited the productAPI file to fetch from the server

+we added the reducers to the store file and changed the async thunk function as per the requirement in the productSlice page to fetch the data. we selected the part of slice that we wanted to by useSelector hook using useEffect hook to do the side effect actions (to fetch the data by using dispatch function)